dunkelfrosch/phpcoverfish/README.md

     --stop-on-error          stop on first application error
-    --stop-on-failure        stop on first detected coverFish failure --warning-threshold-stop set a warning threshold value, application will break on reaching this number --exclude-path           exclude a specific path from your planned scan
+    --stop-on-failure        stop on first detected coverFish failure --warning-threshold-stop set a warning threshold value, application will break on reaching this number

 ### Parameters (deprecated, will be removed in future version(s))